jonocarroll/TriangulArt.jl/README.md

 Transform an image into to a low-resolution artistic version using Delaunay Triangulation.

 This package is a learning exercise for me.
 YMMV.
+Some behind-the-scenes details are in [this blog post](https://jcarroll.com.au/2024/02/04/my-first-julia-package-triangulart-jl/).

 This began life as a Julia port of
 [this Python-based script](https://www.degeneratestate.org/posts/2017/May/24/images-to-triangles/)